Drug Abuse in Veterans

 The difficulties of serving your country in the military don’t end simply because you’re discharged.
-The effects of stress, trauma, injuries, and other negative outcomes due to military service can follow a person for life.
-This partially explains the issue America currently faces with drug abuse in veterans.
+The effects of stress, trauma, injuries, and other adverse outcomes due to military service can follow a person for life.
+This partially explains America’s current issue with veteran substance abuse.
 But while addiction is a persistent enemy, victory in the battle is achievable through proper substance abuse and mental health treatment.

 Causes of Drug Abuse in Veterans

-Although the military has a zero tolerance policy against illicit drug use, this doesn’t mean serving isn’t a direct cause of substance abuse disorder among veterans.
-Substance Abuse and Mental Health Services Administration (SAMHSA) Statistics show that reported rates of drug abuse increase once active duty military personnel transition out of service.
+Substance Abuse and Mental Health Services Administration (SAMHSA) Statistics show that reported rates of drug abuse increase once active-duty military personnel transition out of service.
 While marijuana is the most common drug, more than 10% of veterans entering substance abuse programs do so for heroin addiction treatment.

-The zero tolerance policy in the armed forces explains why rates of illicit drug use are higher after discharge, but it doesn’t explain the underlying causes of drug abuse in veterans.
-While causation can vary significantly between vets, it typically comes down to coping with some form of pain or mental health disorders.
+While causation can vary significantly between vets, it typically comes down to coping with chronic pain or mental health disorders.
 The following are the most common predictors of veteran drug use:

 • Experiencing trauma: